pratheeksha11/DataWisdom/ChatGPT_Prompt_Engineering.md

 # ChatGPT Prompt Engineering: Practical Techniques

 Welcome to DataWisdom where I discuss various technical skills and experiences.

+A prompt is a short piece of text that is given to the large language model as input.
+The quality of prompt controls the output of the model in a variety of ways.
+Prompt design is the process of creating a prompt that will generate the desired output from a large language model.

+Prompt engineering, on the other hand, is the process of optimizing prompts and LLMs to achieve specific performance goals.
+This may involve tasks such as:
+- Tuning hyperparameters to improve the accuracy or fluency of LLM outputs.
+- Generating new prompts to explore different ways of phrasing a task or question.
+- Developing new techniques for evaluating and debugging prompt performance.
+Prompt engineers often have a deep understanding of the underlying algorithms that power LLMs, and they use this knowledge to develop innovative ways to improve LLM performance.

 Following my completion of the "ChatGPT Prompt Engineering for Developers" course by DeepLearning.AI, I've put my understanding into a series of practical techniques for prompt engineering with ChatGPT.
 These bullet points include actionable techniques that can be directly applied to interact with the model more effectively.

 ## Techniques and Strategies